INBS 250 Introduction to International Business 3 Credits

 INBS 575 Independent Study in International Business 3 Credits

 Prerequisite(s): Departmental approval; INBS 501.
 MBA degree students only.
-Special fee.
 Under faculty guidance and supervision, this tutorial course is open to students who wish to pursue individual study and research in international business.
 Written permission of the instructor, appropriate department chair, and the MBA director must be secured prior to enrolling in this course.
-May be repeated once for a maximum of 6.0 credits.

 INBS 577 Selected Topics in International Business 1-3 Credits